Money Matters

 What are your best and worst sellers?

-Who is your best recurring customer?
+Who are your best repeat customers?

-What are their sales buying habits?
+What are their buying habits?

-Make sure you promote your service as directly linked to the behind-the-scenes and real-time distribution information that may give an improved customer support and service function.
+Make sure you promote your service as directly linked to the behind-the-scenes and real-time distribution information that can deliver an improved customer support and service function.
+Ensure the chain of communication is short, so it’s easier to handle service delays and returns, and make sure that your approach is customer friendly.

 Add more value through services

 Based on the strength of your customer experience, customers will want to work with you again and again.
+The power of your brand will depend more on above-and-beyond customer care and service.

-However, digital transformation offers you ways to differentiate your business from the competition by providing services that add value and which you can charge extra for such as:
+You may already provide simple value-added services such as product selection, picking, packing, and shipping.
+However, digital transformation offers you ways to differentiate your business from the competition by providing services that add value and which you can charge extra for, such as:

 • Product installation and component assembly